d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 7 years ago, Will Schroeder (a.k.a @harmj0y) showed how attackers could abuse KeePass trigger system in order to extract cleartext passwords.
 As it only required the addition of some parameters in a configuration file, this technique was at the same time straightforward and quiet.
 I ended up abusing triggers whenever I encountered KeePass in penetration testing engagements, gathering every secret of the IT staff almost every time.

-Because write access to such file file typically requires administrator rights on the target machine, the technique was considered by KeePass developers (and probably the vast majority of the infosec community too) outside of the software threat model.
+Because write access to such file typically requires administrator rights on the target machine, the technique was considered by KeePass developers (and probably the vast majority of the infosec community too) outside of the software threat model.
 However, a thread released on KeePass forum in early 2023 pointed at the issue and started to make big noise.
 CVE-2023-24055 was eventually filled at the same time, quickly drawing the public's attention with numerous voices claiming that the password manager was not safe.

 Following this controversy, KeePass developers eventually decided to introduce an additional check in version 2.53.1, which now systematically asks for the masterkey before exporting databases.
-While other post-exploitation techniques such as DLL injection still (and will always, as no patch is possible neither for KeePass nor any other password manager) allow attackers to extract KeePass secrets, I wanted to have a deeper look into KeePass trigger system, see if I could find another way to get passwords from there.
+While other post-exploitation techniques such as DLL injection still (and will always, as no patch is possible neither for KeePass nor any other password manager) allow attackers to extract secrets, I wanted to have a deeper look into the trigger system, see if I could find another way to get passwords from there.

 This article demonstrates how a combination of KeePass triggers, placeholders and field references can be used to export databases by simply editing the configuration file.

 ## Reminders on the "old" trigger abuse

-Will Schroeder's [article](https://blog.harmj0y.net/redteaming/keethief-a-case-study-in-attacking-keepass-part-2/) already explains very well how KeePass triggers could be abused priori to version 2.53.1.
+Will Schroeder's [article](https://blog.harmj0y.net/redteaming/keethief-a-case-study-in-attacking-keepass-part-2/) already explains very well how KeePass triggers could be abused prior to version 2.53.1.
 Because his technique introduces various features that we are going to abuse later in this article, we will briefly explain it here.

 As described in the documentation: *"KeePass features a powerful event-condition-action trigger system.
 With this system, workflows can be automated.
 For example, you could define a trigger that automatically uploads your database to a backup server after saving the file locally"*.